SamLB9/EMS_research_imputation-models/README.md

 And here is a boxplot showing the different classification models in their entirety:
 ![Global classification models comparaison](https://github.com/SamLB9/EMS_research_imputation-models/blob/1d203bf5507b56e0d2be954e59dc3c4bb70eb3bc/C_GlobalModelsComparaison.png)

+We note that the two classification models with the best performance according to the median are the 'Random Forest Classifier' and the 'Extra Trees Classifier'.

 Similarly, here are three boxplots comparing the performance of regression models according to RMSE:

 1000 rows: